DIA Stock Risk & Deep Value Analysis

 What is the risk level for DIA stock?

-Our analysis rates DIA's overall risk as Moderate.
+Our analysis rates DIA's overall risk as Aggressive.
 This assessment considers execution risk, market risk, financial risk, competitive risk, and regulatory risk.
 For a full breakdown, see the risk analysis section above.

 How often is the DIA DVR analysis updated?